-This course will explore business principles for physical therapists including value-based care, billing, management, and leadership within the context of healthcare systems and clinics.
+This course will explore principles of entrepreneurship, business administration, and leadership for physical therapists, including market analysis, value-based care, billing, and management within the context of healthcare systems and clinics.
 Students will gain knowledge of strategic planning, organizational structures, fiscal management, marketing, and legal considerations as they pertain to the physical therapy profession.
-Special topics include telehealth, conflict resolution, and communication concepts both internal and external to the business entity.
+Special topics include telehealth, conflict resolution, change management strategies and communication concepts both internal and external to the business entity.